Isaak Illich Rubin: Persecution and death

 Rubin served most of his prison term in solitary confinement, during which he continued his research as best as he could.
 When he fell ill with a suspected cancer, he was removed to a hospital and encouraged to make further confessions in return for favourable treatment, but declined the offer.
 He was released on a commuted sentence in 1934 and allowed to work in Aktyubinsk, Kazakh SSR as an economic planner.

 Rubin was arrested once more during the Great Purge on 19 November 1937.
 After this arrest he was never seen alive again.
 He was executed under the accusation of Trotskyist conspiracy on 25 November 1937.
+He was rehabilitated during the period of Perestroika.

 Rubin's value theory

 Rubin's main work emphasised the importance of Marx's theory of commodity fetishism in the labor theory of value.
 Against those who counterposed Marx's early interest in alienation with his later economic theory, Rubin argued that Marx's mature economic work represented the culmination of his lifetime project to understand how human creative power is shaped, defined, and limited by social structures, which take on a uniquely "objective" economic form under capitalism.
 Significantly, Rubin is at pains to argue that simple commodity production is not a historical phenomenon that developed into capitalism, as it is often understood by both Marxists and critics of Marx; rather, it is a theoretical abstraction that explains one aspect of a fully developed capitalist economy.
 The concept of value, as understood by Rubin, cannot exist without the other elements of a full-blown capitalist economy: money, capital, the existence of a proletariat, and so on.